Vietnam

 White Buddha statue near the entrance of Ba Na Hills

 To get up to Ba Na Hills and to see the Golden Bridge right away, you need to take a fairly long cable car ride up from a station called Hoi An Station to Marseille Station.
-We didn’t have to wait for the cable car since there weren’t that many people at the park yet but I can imagine the queue being long once the masses have arrived.
+We didn’t have to wait for the cable car since there weren’t that many people at the park yet but I can imagine the queue being long once the masses had arrived.

 I think this cable car is dubbed the longest continuous cable car ride in the world.
 It took about 25 minutes to go up, and definitely not for those who have a fear of heights!
 My friends and I don’t have such fears, so we enjoyed ourselves on the way up.
-20 minutes in, we started to see the fingers of the giant hands peeking out from atop the hill.

 The Golden Bridge hands at Ba Na Hills